The interval posets of permutations seen from the decomposition tree perspective: The M obius function on interval posets

 \subsection{Acknowledgements}

-We are grateful to Luca Ferrari for several suggestions which improved this paper.
-We are also grateful to Bridget Tenner for her feedback on an earlier draft of our paper.
+We are grateful to Luca Ferrari for several suggestions which improved this paper, and to Bridget Tenner for her feedback on an earlier draft of our paper.
+We also thank both referees, whose comments helped improve the clarity of our work.